Points to Ponder in 3 Nephi 20-26

 You may wish to consult the following commentary from the Book of Mormon Institute Student Manual:

 If you would like a Kahoot game related to this material which you could use for personal study or use with your family or your class, click here: https://create.kahoot.it/share/3-nephi-20-26/fc8e5be5-e74b-41e5-836f-7e8c385cb234.
-To use it with a group, after clicking on this link, you will need to log into Kahoot, creating a free account if you have not done so previously, then click on the blue “Start” button.
+To use it with a group, after clicking on this link, you will need to log into Kahoot, creating a free account if you have not done so previously, then click on the blue “Host Live” button or the gray “Assign” button, depending on how you wish to use the Kahoot.
 Some of the Kahoot questions may presuppose that the player has read through the suggested answers to the following Points to Ponder and at least has browsed the Institute student manual as well.

 Points to Ponder in 3 Nephi